davidpallmann/hashnode-backups/cl74t6mrr00lissnv8t8u8k9o.md

 ## The .NET on AWS Community

-Today, community is vital to software development.The developer who is plugged into community benefits from the latest news, tools, industry connections, educational content, best practices, open source projects, and places to ask for help and advice.
+Today, community is vital to software development.
+The developer who is plugged into community benefits from the latest news, tools, industry connections, educational content, best practices, open source projects, and places to ask for help and advice.
 The developer who works in a bubble misses out on those things.
 Community is not only a place to receive those benefits but also to contribute, which is a great way to both help out and make a name for yourself.

 Just where is the community for .NET on AWS developers?
 In this post, we'll review some different places.
 A handy site to bookmark is the [.NET on AWS Community page](https://aws.amazon.com/developer/language/net/net-community/).